<HOME

 So of course I wanted to see what's inside the device.
 To open it, you first must loosen the single screw on the bottom of the chassis a couple of complete turns (or you can just remove it completely).

 Next, you slide out the bar that forms the pedal's hinge at the end away from the cord.
 Pressing down on the pedal slightly, right at the hinge, first push one end of the bar inwards with a small screw driver, then grab the other end with pliers and pull it out.
-The pedal will then come apart cleanly, with no tiny parts flying out uncontrollably (only one pretty large spring, which is easy enough to find if it does jump out).
+The bar has a groove in its center position, which may get stuck on the edge of the pedal—just wiggle it onwards while varying how much you press down on the pedal.
+Once the bar is out, the pedal will come apart cleanly, with no tiny parts flying out uncontrollably (only one pretty large spring, which is easy enough to find if it does jump out).

 Here's the internal structure of the device.
 The bar you pulled out (far left in the photo) has a groove in its center, which is where the single screw goes to keep it in place.
 There's a hefty spring, not really attached to anything, but kept in place by protrusions in the bottom and top halves of the pedal when they're assembled.
 It's the only loose object you'll find inside on disassembly.